Patching & the DMX Map

 Connection - The Connection the fixture is patched to.
 Each connection contains 1 universe of DMX data.
 Connections are created on the Settings tab of the Setup screen.
 More information on Connections is available in the Project Settings and App Settings article.

 DMX Start Address - The starting address the fixture is patched to.
-The start address can be changed numerically here, or by dragging and dropping on the DMX Map.
+The start address can be changed numerically here, or by dragging and dropping on the DMX Map, or using Multi Patch.

 Unpatched Fixtures Panel